Wiska: Persecution

 In 2010, Ukrainian authorities began investigating Anastasiya's family living in Feodosia on the legal grounds of child abuse (including forensic examination of her children for possible sexual assault) and production and distribution of pornography (illegal in Ukraine since 2009).
 The persecution was initiated by Leonid Hrach, then representing the Autonomous Republic of Crimea in Verkhovna Rada.
 Anastasiya left Crimea with her family and moved to Kyiv where she received support from FEMEN.

 Asylum seeking

-In December 2012, Anastasiya and her family moved to the Czech Republic and applied for an asylum.
+In December 2012, Anastasiya and her family moved to the Czech Republic and applied for asylum.
 Although their application for asylum was denied in August 2013, they continued to live in the Czech Republic near Prague and applied for legal residence, which they received on 2 September 2013.